joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/18/world/middleeast/israel-strikes-south-pars-gas-oil-prices.html

 **N.Y.C.
 High School Student Freed After 10 Months in ICE Detention**\
-`The arrest of Dylan Lopez Contreras last year was the first reported case of a public school student in New York City being taken by federal immigration agents since President Trump returned to office.`\
+`The arrest of Dylan Lopez Contreras last year was the first reported case of a public school student in the city being taken by federal immigration agents since President Trump returned to office.`\
 https://nytimes.com/2026/03/18/nyregion/nyc-high-school-student-ice-freed.html

 **What the Fed’s rate decision means for your finances**\